College of Community Innovation and Education

 - Students who change degree programs and select this major must adopt the most current catalog.

 - Students should complete the General Education Program and the Common Program Prerequisites before transferring within the Florida College System or State University System.

 - Students should consult with a departmental advisor on a regular basis.

-- Students must earn at least a “C-” in each course accepted as a common program prerequisite and Core Requirement (see sections 2, 3, and 4 below).
+- Students must earn at least a “C-” in each course accepted as a common prerequisite and Core Requirement (see sections 2, 3, and 4).

 - No transfer course will be accepted with a grade lower than a “C-“.

 - The courses designated in sections 1 (General Education) and 2 (Common Program Prerequisites) should usually be completed in the first 60 hours.